Typography Scale Systems

 1. Phase 1: Definition – Define base font size, modular scale ratio, typeface stack, and weight variants in design tokens config.

-2. Phase 2: Transformation – Execute token pipeline to generate CSS variables, JS/TS type definitions, and design tool sync exports.
+2. Phase 2: Transformation – Execute token pipeline to generate CSS variables and design tool sync exports.

 3. Phase 3: Integration – Bind semantic tokens to component CSS modules using var(--token-name) syntax with robust fallback chains.